Mustafa Ben Halim: Rise to power

 From 1957 to 1958, Ben Halim served as the Private Councillor to King Idris.
 He was later appointed Libyan Ambassador to France from 1958 to 1960 during which time he helped negotiate the French/Algerian truce between the FLN and the French Government.

-Ben Halim returned to Tripoli and left public service in 1960 to start his own construction business.
-He set up the Libyan Company for Engineering and Construction (Libeco) with the U.S. company Brown and Root, and then expanded to form a partnership with Bechtel.
-He further diversified his interests with other ventures in manufacturing and natural resources, including setting up the Libyan Company for Soap and Chemicals and the Libyan Gas Company which supplied all of Libya's needs in nitrogen and oxygen.
-He diversified further into financials by co-founding the Bank of North Africa, a Libyan bank formed out of a joint venture with Morgan Guaranty Trust and the British Bank of the Middle East (BBME).
-He became Chairman of the Board of the new bank.

-Between 1964 and 1968, Ben Halim served as an informal advisor to King Idris on institutional reforms which were proposed during his term as Prime Minister.
+Between 1964 and 1968, Ben Halim served as an informal advisor to King Idris on institutional reforms which were proposed during his term as prime minister.
 Due to ongoing political pressure from special interest groups, the reforms were not fully implemented.
 In 1969, Ben Halim was on a family holiday in Switzerland when Muammar Gaddafi staged his coup.
 After Gaddafi took power, Ben Halim was unable to return to Libya.
-Over the next 15 years, Ben Halim was tried in absentia by the "People's Tribunal" for allegedly "corrupting political life".

 Life in exile and return

 Unable to return to Libya, Ben Halim briefly settled in London where he and his family were granted political asylum.
 He then moved to Beirut, Lebanon in 1970 to pursue new business ventures, including helping Consolidated Contractors Company negotiate sub-contracting agreements with the Bechtel Corporation, one of the largest civil engineering firms in the world.
 In 1973 a failed kidnapping attempt by mercenaries hired by Colonel Gaddafi forced him to relocate his family to London.
 In the years that followed, there were several assassination attempts made on Ben Halim's life which were foiled by British Intelligence.

 Ben Halim was granted Saudi nationality in 1975, six years after King Faisal of Saudi Arabia granted the Ben Halim family passports to allow them to travel and conduct business in Lebanon and the United Kingdom.
 In 1980, he was appointed Personal Councilor to then Crown Prince Fahd bin Abdul Aziz of Saudi Arabia.
 Ben Halim was the last surviving of the Kingdom of Libya's premiers, and the only one of them who witnessed the fall of Muammar Gaddafi in 2011.
 After the fall of Gaddafi, Ben Halim returned to Libya after 42 years in exile.
 His homecoming was warmly received by the Libyan people.
 His house in Tripoli, which in 1969 was left in the custody of a sentry, was seized by the sentry who then claimed ownership of the property.